Filed under: Fall / Quick Breads

 banana pumpkin bread

-For years now, come October I have a day where I see brown-spotted-bananas on my counter but ahhh, it’s autumn and all I want is PUMPKIN bread, not banana.
+For years now, come October I have a day where I see brown-spotted-bananas on my counter but ahhh, it’s autumn and all I want is PUMPKIN bread not just banana.
 And inevitably, every year, the next thought that comes to mind is, what if I combine them?
 Banana’s bring that lovely sweetness and pumpkins give that soft texture I love.
-And pumpkin spice shouldn’t be selfishly reserved to pumpkins only, amirite?
+I also feel that pumpkin spice shouldn’t be reserved to pumpkin bakes only.
+So I set about trying to create a pumpkin banana bread recipe.
+A quick bread that would have the perfect moisture level, make a great snack and be one of those pumpkin recipes you can turn to every year.

 Pumpkin Bread meets Banana Bread